 This interview is with Melanie Kannokada, a film and television actress and model who divides her time between Hollywood and Bollywood.
 She has appeared in CBS’s “Rules of Engagement,” ABC’s “The Nine Lives of Chloe King,” and NBC’s “Parenthood,” and she most recently played the title role in the independent feature film “Love, Lies & Seeta.”
 Melanie was crowned Miss India America in 2007 and is currently the face of Bare Escentuals Cosmetics.
 (Download the audio recording of this interview.)

 Q. Tell us about your background.

 A. Sure, I’m 26 years old, I received my mechanical engineering degree from Stanford University, and after graduating I worked as a business analyst at McKinsey & Company before breaking off to pursue my passion for the arts.

-Q. Tell us how your career path has taken you to your current work, and in particular what were the major thought processes you went through at key career decision moments along the way?
+Q. Tell us how your career path has taken you to your current work.

 A. I’ve always wanted to be an actress.
 It was a childhood dream of mine, but I had no idea how I was going to make that happen.
 I grew up in a very conservative Indian household in the Midwest, and the arts as a career option was never really a possibility for me.